dwainetrain/minderva/README.md

 Functional:

+- REMOVE REACT HELMET, find another method of titles on page (It's using an UNSAFE method!)
 - Quiz - Warning modal on exit?
 - Card Collection - have a little x to clear out search
-- Overall - What conditions should be in place if there are no cards in the collection?
-- Add Card - Validate front and back are entered before sending manual generate audio request
 - Add Card - disable adding card until audio is loaded
 - Add Card - What if translation or audio never loads, will it give back an error?
 Perhaps timeout...?
-- Add Card - It should have an option to not generate audio
-- Overall - Pages need titles, if you look in the history, holding the back button, you'll see it all says React App
 - Edit Card - Start bringing in line with add card screen, maybe you can reuse many of the components
 - Review - How might implement a review queue?
+- Collection - On search it should say showing 2 of 30 cards, for example
+- Do you need edit and create dates for cards?
+Not really, since we won't be filtering by them...

+UX:

+- Edit should go straight to manual entry

 Visual:

-- Overall - It should have a Login Screen Designed
 - Collection - Better style on cards
 - Overall - Clean up messages...see Chakra Toast (part UX too, do the messages make sense)
 - Overall - Change favicon
 - Display Cards - Have delete warning come up as modal instead of alert
-- Move
+- Font consistancy

+Code:

+- Add/Edit card refactor, since they both contain many of the same components, work on making it easier to update both at once.

 Maybe:

 - Dashboard - It should show a breakdown of cards by language, up to six pairings (this is an algo!)
 Time consuming.
 Is it worth it?
 - Quiz - Integrate reverse cards (maybe wait on this?)
+- ~~Add Card - Validate front and back are entered before sending manual generate audio request~~
 - ~~Dashboard - It should have a link to add cards~~
 - ~~Dashboard - It should have a link to card collection~~
+- ~~Overall - It should have a Login Screen that aligns with everything~~
+- ~~Overall - What conditions should be in place if there are no cards in the collection?~~
+- ~~Overall - Pages need titles, if you look in the history, holding the back button, you'll see it all says React App~~

 * ~~Overall - Navebar needs some attention, looks nice static, but doesn't show active link and when links are clicked, they turn as ugly darkish.~~
 * ~~Collection - It should give the full name of the languages~~